AG Garland appoints special counsel in Biden doc probe

 On Jan.
 5, Lausch advised Garland that further investigation by a special counsel was warranted.

+The White House maintains that Biden was unaware of the classified documents in the two locations and has no idea what information they contain.
+The president’s lawyers said they immediately turned over the records, which are said to be from the Obama-Biden administration, upon discovering them.

+“We are confident that a thorough review will show that these documents were inadvertently misplaced, and the President and his lawyers acted promptly upon discovery of this mistake,” said Richard Sauber, an attorney for the president.

-At a separate press conference Thursday, President Joe Biden said he’s fully cooperating with the Justice Department’s review.
+At a separate press conference Thursday, Biden said he’s fully cooperating with the Justice Department’s review.

-When asked why some of the classified documents were in his garage, Biden said the documents were not out in the open.
+When asked why some of the classified documents were found in his garage, Biden appeared to push back against the notion that the documents were stored recklessly.

 “My Corvette’s in a locked garage, so it’s not like they’re (classified documents) sitting out on the street,” Biden said.

-The remarks come after aides to the president discovered additional documents containing classification markings from the Obama-Biden administration in a second location.

 The first documents with classified markings were found at Biden’s former office space in Washington, D.C., on Nov.
 2, shortly before the 2022 midterm election.
-Despite finding the documents in November, news of the discovery did not come out until this week.
+Despite finding the initial set of documents more than two months ago, news of the discovery did not come out until this week.

 “During the review, the lawyers discovered among personal and political papers a small number of additional Obama-Biden Administration records with classified markings.
 All but one of these documents were found in storage space in the President’s Wilmington residence garage.
-One document consisting of one page was discovered among stored materials in an adjacent room.
-No documents were found in the Rehoboth Beach residence,” Sauber said in a statement.
+One document consisting of one page was discovered among stored materials in an adjacent room,” Sauber said in a statement.

 The administration is “fully cooperating” to ensure that the records are handled properly, he said.